 This section represents the total number of inspections the RSC has conducted.
 The RSC inspection programme consists of Structural, Electrical, Fire & Boiler safety inspections.
 The RSC carried out 11,219 inspections during the RSC period starting June 2020 till June 2023 (among a total of 57,053 inspections by the safety initiative since 2014)

-- RSC engineers conducted 710 initial inspections during the RSC period among the total of 7,110 initial inspections.
+RSC engineers conducted 818 (Covered and Non-Covered Factory) initial inspections during the RSC period among the total of 7,220 initial inspections.

 Following the initial inspections, the factory and the Brands are tasked with developing a Corrective Action Plan (CAP), which details time bound remedial actions (based on the severity of the findings) for completion.
 Follow-up inspections are conducted to monitor the remediation and verify that corrective actions have been completed correctly.
-Each factory is inspected on average approximately once every six months.
+Other safety inspection includes post-incident inspection, OSH complaints initial inspection, OSH complaints verification inspection, unannounced OSH complaint inspections, and inspections based on Safety Committee Walk Through.
+Each factory is inspected on average approximately once every eight months.